 Revenue Recognition.
-We recognize revenues in accordance with Staff Accounting Bulletin No.104, Revenue Recognition ("SAB 104") issued by the Staff of the SEC.
+We recognize revenues in accordance with Staff Accounting Bulletin No. 104, Revenue Recognition ("SAB 104") issued by the Staff of the SEC.
 SAB 104 requires that four basic criteria must be met before revenue can be recognized: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred or services have been rendered; (3) the fee is fixed and determinable; and (4) collectibility is reasonably assured.
 Determination of criteria (3) and (4) are based on management's judgment regarding the fixed nature of the fee charged for products delivered and the collectibility of those fees.
 The application of these criteria has resulted in our recognizing revenue upon shipment (when title passes) to most customers.
 Should changes in conditions cause management to determine these criteria are not met for certain future transactions, revenues recognized for any reporting period could be adversely impacted.

 The majority of our sales are made through distribution arrangements with third parties.
 Although some of these arrangements include stock rotation rights that permit the return of up to 5% of the previous six months' purchases (no more than once every six months), we have not experienced any significant returns pursuant to these provisions.
 Our normal payment terms with our distributors are 30 days after the date of the invoice and the majority of our arrangements with our distributors do not include price protection provisions.
-Although some of our arrangements with smaller distributors include price protection provisions permitting them a credit for unsold inventory if we reduce our list prices, we have not experienced any significant claims pursuant to these provisions.
-In addition, terms of our significant distribution agreements include the non-exclusive right to sell, and the agreement to use best efforts to promote and develop a market for our products in certain regions of the world and the ability to terminate the agreement by either party with 60 days notice.
+Although some of our arrangements with smaller distributors include price protection provisions.
+Although some of our arrangements with smaller distributors include price protection provisions.
+In addition, terms of our significant distribution agreements include the non-exclusive right to sell, and the agreement to use best efforts to promote and develop a market for our products in certain regions of the world and the ability to terminate the agreement by either party with up to 90 days notice.
 Beginning August 1, 2005 we provided a standard one year warranty against defects in materials and workmanship and will either repair the goods, provide replacements at no charge to the customer, or under certain circumstances, refund amounts to the customer for defective products.
+We estimate the effect of this change in our warranty policy will not have a material impact on our results of operations.
 Estimated sales returns and warranty costs, based on historical experience by product, are recorded at the time product revenue is recognized.